SumoLogic/sumologic-documentation/blog-service/2023-11-27-cis-for-aws.md

 * **Suspicious activity assessment**.
 See suspicious activity across users, web interactions, networks, and Identity Access Management (IAM).
 * **Resource risk summary**.
 See a summary of all resources that pose risks in a single dashboard that rolls up the findings from other dashboards.
 Get an action plan for addressing the most important areas of concern.

+In addition to being able to install the app from the App Catalog, you can also install it as a free trial.

 Check out our technical documentation [here](/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws) to learn how you can set up and use the Cloud Infrastructure Security for AWS app.